Holden Commodore: ZB (2018–2020)

-In 2017, Holden announced that the Commodore would end production in Australia and confirmed that the Commodore badge would be inherited by its replacement - now fully imported.
-This decision was made on the basis of a survey revealing that a majority of customers were in favour of retaining the long-standing Australian badge introduced in 1978.
+In 2017, Holden announced that the Commodore would end production in Australia and confirmed that the Commodore badge would be inherited by its replacement – now fully imported.
+That decision was made on the basis of a survey revealing that a majority of customers were in favour of retaining the long-standing Australian badge, introduced in 1978.

 In October 2016, Holden provided selected journalists an opportunity to test drive early prototypes of the 2018 Commodore.

-The ZB Commodore was revealed on the 6 December 2016 as a rebadged version of the Opel Insignia B. The ZB Commodore was offered with four or six-cylinder engine options, as well as front-wheel drive (FWD) or all-wheel drive.
-This was a major departure from the V8 and rear wheel drive variants available on the previous generation Commodore.
+The ZB Commodore was revealed on 6 December 2016, as a re-engineered and overhauled version of the Opel Insignia B. The ZB Commodore was offered with four or six-cylinder engine options, as well as front-wheel drive (FWD) or all-wheel drive.
+This was a major departure from the V8 and rear-wheel drive variants available on the previous generation Commodore.

-There has been significant controversy regarding Holden's decision to retain the Commodore name for the 2018 model, despite it being dimensionally smaller than its predecessor, lacking a V8 engine option and switching from a RWD to a FWD drivetrain.
-Whilst the decision has been considered to be a safe choice in order to preserve sales, the retention of the Commodore name has been critiqued for Holden missing the opportunity to rebrand its sedan range and push its offering into the more lucrative semi-premium end of the market.
+There was significant controversy regarding Holden's decision to retain the Commodore name for the 2018 model, despite it being considerably smaller than its predecessor and lacking both the traditional V8 engine and rear-wheel drive configuration.
+The decision was considered to be a safe choice in order to preserve sales, but the retention of the long-respected Commodore name was criticised for missing the opportunity to re-brand the sedan range and push the vehicle into the more lucrative semi-premium segment of the market.

-As of April 2018, the ZB Commodore has the lowest resale value as a proportion of new price of any car on the Australian market.
+As of April 2018, the ZB Commodore had the lowest resale value, as a proportion of its new price, of any car on the Australian market.

 Due to slow sales and Holden's interest in other vehicle segments, it was announced on 10 December 2019 that the ZB Commodore would be discontinued in early 2020, shortly before GM's decision to retire the Holden brand entirely.

+Rebadges

-Australian export models
+Export models

-Since the late 1990s, Commodores have been sent abroad as the Chevrolet Lumina in the Middle East until 2011 and South Africa until 2013, and as the Chevrolet Omega in Brazil until 2008 and, then again, in 2010.
-Vauxhall VXR8 sales began in 2007.
-Versions have also been previously exported in the mid-1990s to Southeast Asia as the Opel Calais and to North America from 2008 to 2009 as the Pontiac G8.
-From 2014 to 2017, the VF Commodore was sold in the United States as the Chevrolet SS and the sport version from HSV sold in the United Kingdom as the Vauxhall VXR8.
+In the late 1990s Commodores were exported from Australia, branded as the Chevrolet Lumina in the Middle East until 2011 and South Africa until 2013, and as the Chevrolet Omega in Brazil until 2008 and, then again, in 2010.
+Versions were also previously exported in the mid-1990s to Southeast Asia, as the Opel Calais, and to North America from 2008 to 2009 as the Pontiac G8.
+The sport version from HSV was sold in the United Kingdom as the Vauxhall VXR8 from 2007 to 2017.
+From 2014 to 2017, the VF Commodore was sold in the United States as the Chevrolet SS.